hamzasdq11/Pathway-GenAI/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🌟 Feature Request
-about: Suggest a new feature or enhancement for Fincept Terminal
+about: Suggest a new feature or enhancement for EquiNova
 title: "[FEATURE] "
 labels: "type:feature, status:triage"
 assignees: ""